grosser/logrecycler/Readme.md

   level: ERROR
   add:
     pattern: connection-error
-  metric_labels: ["level", "pattern", "port"] # do not set the "host" when not reporting on it
+  metricLabels: ["level", "pattern", "port"] # do not set the "host" when not reporting on it
 # override message if it includes secrets
 - regex: 'secret key is'
   level: INFO